Relatively hyperbolic groups with strongly shortcut parabolics are strongly shortcut: A Cayley graph with strongly shortcut parabolics

 Our goal in this section is to prove the following.

-\begin{thm} Let $G$ be a finitely generated group that is hyperbolic relative to a family of strongly shortcut groups $(H_i)_i$.
-Then $G$ has a finite generating set $S$ for which the $H_i$ are strongly shortcut metric subspaces of $\Cay(G,S)$. \end{thm}
+\begin{thrm} Let $G$ be a finitely generated group that is hyperbolic relative to a family of strongly shortcut groups $(H_i)_i$.
+Then $G$ has a finite generating set $S$ for which the $H_i$ are strongly shortcut metric subspaces of $\Cay(G,S)$. \end{thrm}

-In order to prove \cref{ss_parabolics_in_cayley} we will rely on \cref{thm:convexify} and the following refined version of the Milnor-\v{S}varc Lemma whose proof is essentially the same as the usual proof of the Milnor-\v{S}varc Lemma \cite{Hoda:shortcut_space}.
+In order to prove \cref{ss_parabolics_in_cayley} we will rely on \cref{thm:convexify} and the following refined version of the Milnor-\v{S}varc Lemma.
+This version of the Milnor-\v{S}varc Lemma gives us arbitrary control on the multiplicative constant of the quasi-isometry, up to scaling the metric on the Cayley graph.
+This arbitrary control on the multiplicative constant of the quasi-isometry comes at the cost of having to choose larger and larger finite generating sets and accepting larger and larger additive quasi-isometry constants.

-\begin{thm}[{Fine Milnor-\v{S}varc Lemma \cite[Theorem~H]{Hoda:shortcut_space}}] Let $(X,d)$ be a geodesic metric space.
+\begin{thrm}[{Fine Milnor-\v{S}varc Lemma \cite[Theorem~H]{Hoda:shortcut_space}}] Let $(X,d)$ be a geodesic metric space.
 Let $G$ be a group acting metrically properly and coboundedly on $X$ by isometries.
 Fix $x_0 \in X$.
 For $t > 0$ let $S_t$ be the finite set defined by and consider the word metric $d_{S_t}$ defined by $S_t$.
 (For those $t$ where $S_t$ does not generate $G$, we allow $d_{S_t}$ to take the value $\infty$).
 Let $K_t$ be the infimum of all $K > 1$ for which